AshutoshDas108/AshutoshDas108/README.md

 - 👋 Hi,this is Ashutosh Das
 - 👀 Exploring java based Technologies like Spring and SpringBoot
-- 👀 intersested in web3.0 domain (solidity and smart contracts)
+- 👀 intersested in web3.0 domain
 - 🌱 currently learning SpringBoot and SpringFramework modules
-- PROGRAMMING LANGUAGES: JAVA, C++, Basics of JS and Solidity
+- PROGRAMMING LANGUAGES: JAVA, C++, Basics of JS and python
 - 📫 Reach me on.. https://www.linkedin.com/in/ashutosh-das-59058124a/

 <!---